zulip/zulip/docs/git-guide.md

   [linters][zulip-rtd-lint-tools], [tests][zulip-rtd-testing], continuous
   integration with [TravisCI][travis-ci], and [mypy][zulip-rtd-mypy].

+- We use [zulipbot][zulip-rtd-zulipbot-usage] to manage our issues and pull requests to create a better GitHub workflow for contributors.

 Finally, take a quick look at [Zulip-specific Git scripts][self-zulip-tools], install the [Zulip developer environment][zulip-rtd-dev-overview], and then [configure your fork for use with TravisCI][self-travisci].